Rock it. Science

 Gels reduce control

-A gel's low water content concentrates carbs, this increases sweetness and can intensify flavours too much.
+The low water content in gels increases sweetness and intensifies flavours.
 Low water content also makes gels viscous, so they remain in the mouth longer and have a slower passage to the stomach.

 Gel digestion is suboptimal without added water.
 To aid digestion, some blood may be redirected away from working muscles.